 Christina Garcia is an outstanding conservation leader.
 With a background in natural resource management and marine biology, she became the Executive Director of the Ya’axché Conservation Trust in Belize in 2012.
 Her leadership has contributed to the strength, resilience, influence and impact of Ya’axché – now considered the most successful NGO in Belize.

-Christina upholds the organisation’s vision of aiming to achieving harmony between nature and human development.
+Christina upholds the organization’s vision of aiming to achieving harmony between nature and human development.
 Christina believes in empowering her staff and enabling their creativity and professional development, and fostering the passion, dedication and morale of the team to achieve conservation and community gains.
 She heads a highly dedicated, motivated and well qualified team of expert staff, volunteers and community representatives.
-As a result of her considered and grounded management, the organisation has scaled up its geographic impact and political influence.
+As a result of her considered and grounded management, the organization has scaled up its geographic impact and political influence.

 Today, Ya’axché manages three critically important protected areas – the Golden Stream Corridor Preserve, Bladen Nature Reserve and Maya Mountain North Forest Reserve – within the Maya Golden Landscape in southern Belize.